Fliegerführer Atlantik: First "happy time"

 The creation of Fliegerführer Atlantik gave Dönitz cause for optimism.
 It was not always easy, communicating and coordinating with air and sea forces.
 U-boats were unable to make accurate navigation using sun or star sightings and even when convoys were located they had trouble homing in bombers because their short-range transmitters were too weak to reach the aircraft.
 However, they were strong enough to alert British defences.
 Harlinghausen was irritated when his aircraft communicated accurate locations and the U-boats failed to respond.
-Only when he complained to the BdU did he learn from Donitz that the navy often failed to inform the Luftwaffe that there were no U-boats in the area to respond.
+Only when he complained to the BdU did he learn from Dönitz that the navy often failed to inform the Luftwaffe that there were no U-boats in the area to respond.
 There were also errors in reports pertaining to location and course of convoys.
 By the end of March, 1941, attempts at close cooperation were abandoned in favour of more flexible approached.
 Dönitz noted in his war diary that enemy signals about German air attacks would allow his intelligence (B-Dienst) to locate the convoy.
 He supposed that this would offer a better chance of interception.